When you think of the word “doctor,” what comes to mind?

-In the end, it’s up to you to determine whether or not medical school is worth it.
-Think about how much time and money you’ll put into it, and consider the end result.
+In the end, it’s up to you to determine whether medical school is worth it.
+Think about how much time and money you’ll put into it and consider the end result.

 For the best return on your investment, plan ahead.
-Choose a specialty that pays well.
-If you’re passion lies in a less lucrative specialty, choose a less expensive school.
-Also, research different markets.
+Consider choosing a specialty that pays well.
+If your passion lies in a less lucrative specialty, choose a less expensive school.
+Research different markets as well.
 Where you live can impact how quickly you’re able to repay your loans.

 Not every med school graduate has a great ROI.
-But with a little planning, medical school can be a great investment.
+But with a little planning, you can ensure medical school will be a great investment.

-Want to learn about repayment options?
-Check out our full student loan repayment guide for doctors.
+Want to learn about your repayment options?
+Check out our student loan repayment guide for doctors.